Romania–Ukraine relations: History

 On 5 September 2020, the Minister of National Defense of Romania Nicolae Ciucă and the Minister of Defense of Ukraine Andriy Taran signed an agreement for technical and military cooperation between the two countries.

 On 4 April 2022, amid the 2022 Russian invasion of Ukraine, Zelenskyy gave a speech to the Parliament of Romania.
 Later, on 26 April, a group of Romanian officials visited Kyiv, promising more cooperation between Romania and Ukraine.
-After this, Russian hacking group started a campaign of cyberattacks against Romanian government and other official websites.
+After this, a Russian hacking group started a campaign of cyberattacks against Romanian government and other official websites.

 On 19 April 2022 Romania announced a planned reform to the government decree that regulates the export of military weapons and national defence products in order to provide these weapons not only to NATO allies but also to Ukraine.
 The Ministry of Defense developed the draft decree which states that the reason behind this decision is Russia's aggression against Ukraine.